The driver is configured in MacOS as follows.

 |-a or --daemon

 |-t or --tuio

 ||Starting with MacOS 10.10, it is possible to start UPDD Daemon, Gestures, and TUIO for user accounts that are already logged in.
 For this reason you can specify --all-users command line argument when starting processes.
 If it's used in macOS 10.9 or earlier it is ignored and processes are only started for the current user.

 Quitting UPDD processes

-Should you want to quit one of these processes such that is does not run at startup you need to move or delete the appropriate file from the launch agent folder
+Should you want to quit one of these processes such that it does not run at startup you need to move or delete or rename the appropriate file from the launch agent folder: